Our recommendations on the best travel novels

 The Alchemist, by Paulo Coelho

-This international bestseller has touched the hearts of millions, weaving a tale of adventure, self-discovery, and the pursuit of one's personal legend.
-Follow the humble shepherd boy Santiago as he embarks on an epic quest across sun-scorched deserts and bustling marketplaces, guided by omens and unlikely mentors.
-With each step, Santiago unravels the secrets of the universe, teaching readers that the greatest treasures often lie within.
+This international bestseller has touched the hearts of millions, weaving a tale of adventure, self-discovery and the pursuit of one's personal legend.
+Follow the humble shepherd boy Santiago as he embarks on an epic quest across sun-scorched deserts and bustling marketplaces, with each step guided by omens and unlikely mentors.
 The Alchemist isn't just a novel—it's a transformative experience that will inspire you to listen to your heart, embrace the unknown, and dare to chase your wildest dreams.
+Read our full book review here.

 The Sheltering Sky, by Paul Bowles